“A Hoosier from the Heartland who caught the business and startup bug.”

 In his junior and senior year, Ben served as one of my Teaching Assistants.
 I employ six Teaching Assistants per semester.
 Ben is the best Teaching Assistant I’ve ever had, always guiding students in a kind, clear, patient, and friendly manner.
 At his own expense, he often stayed beyond his assigned hours, to make sure students mastered the material.

 Out of the classroom, Ben makes an even more astonishing impression.
 In leadership activities, conversation, action, integrity, his superhuman work ethic, an incredible record of extracurricular experiences and his passionate devotion to service, Ben shows maturity and accomplishments way beyond his years.
 Even at his young age, he has already performed an immense amount of meaningful service.
 And Ben and I have often talked late into the evening, about his plans to serve humanity.
 Ben seeks to substantially improve educational accessibility.
 He has the energy, will and ambition to do it.
-And with training at Yale School of Management, he will have the knowledge.
 He is already running a highly successful educational business.

 Ben is also a piercing thinker, and may be the most articulate individual I have ever spoken with.
 Ten seconds into a discussion with Ben, the conversation has real depth.
 Ben is one of very few students that when he approaches me in the hallway, my senses dramatically sharpen, because I know I will have to be at my best to meaningfully converse with him.
 He is also one of very few students I call on for advice, because I value his penetrating insight.
 On top of all this, Ben is the most pleasant person imaginable.
 He’s stunningly polite and humble, an outstanding listener, and generates enormous respect from others.
 Students across the university seek him out for advice, and he always uplifts them.
 Faculty and students are in awe of him.